tom-krieger/pxe_install/README.md

 You can find more examples in the `spec/fixtures/hiera/hiera_data/pxe` folder.

-## Plans

-`add_new_os_netboot`:
-This plan adds the netboot files for a new OS.
-It accepts a netboot.tar.gz file for Debian and Ubuntu and needs an Netinstaller ISO file for CentOS.

 ## Tasks

-`maintain_centos_netinstaller`:
+`maintain_netinstaller`:
-This task is called from the `add_new_os_netboot` plan.
-It installs the CentOS netboot files from the netboot ISO image.
+This task can be called directly nd it will download the needed net installer image and install the files into the tftpboot directory.

-`maintain_ubuntu_debian_netinstaller`:
-This tasl is called from the `add_new_os_netboot` plan.
-It installs the Ubuntu or Debian netinstaller files.

 `create_password`:
 This task helps you to create SHA512 encrypted passwords.
 It uses the above mentioned Python code.
 This task has to run on the Puppet primary server.